alpyen/fpga-mediaplayer/README.md

 Stuff that needs to be done, may be incomplete and not in order.

-- HDL
-  - Implement some sort of luminosity ramp or brightness control
-  - Pixels that should be very dim (brightness = 1) can shine very bright.
 - Documentation
-  - Move all README.md files into docs/
+  - Write docs/README.md
+  - Add Documentation section to project README.md
   - Write documentation for KiCad PCBs
   - Write documentation for Vivado
-    - Write section about flashing memory
+    - Regenerating the project from tcl
+    - Saving the project in tcl
+    - How to burn media/bitfile onto onboard flash memory
   - Write documentation for HDL
-  - Add Documentation section to project README.md

 <br>
 Below is the draft of the repository's readme once the To-do List above is completely worked out.